tom-krieger/cis_security_hardening/REFERENCE.md

 Define a complete security baseline and monitor the rules.
 The definition of the baseline can be done in Hiera.
 The purpose of the module is to give the ability to setup complete security baseline which not necessarily have to stick to an industry security guide like the CIS benchmarks.
-One main purpose is to ensure the module can be extended by further security settings and monitorings without changing the code of this module.

 The easiest way to use the module is to put all rule data into a hiera file.
 For more information please coinsult the README file.